michaelhuang8192/tinyalbum/README.md

 Q: *How to create an album?*
 A: click on the ADD icon and enter any name you want, then click on button - create.

-Q: *How to add photos into album?*
+Q: *How to add photos into an album?*
 A: Option #1, You can click on the CAMERA icon to take a photo, and the photo will save into the album automatically.
-Option #2, You can click on the G icon to download the photos from Google Image, then you can tap on a picture for saving it into the album.
+Option #2, You can click on the G icon to download the photos from Google Image, then you can tap on any picture for saving it into the album.

 Q: *How to delete photos in an album?*
 A: Click on the RECYCLE-BIN icon to enter the removal mode, then tap on any unwanted picture; Finally click on the RECYCLE-BIN icon again to quit the removal mode.